 Buy Nothing Day

-No Impact Man OK, so it’s a book project, but this blog has been a great source of anticonsumerism info and inspiration throughout 2007.
+No Impact Man OK, so it’s a book project, but this blog has been a great source of anticonsumerism info and inspiration throughout 2007 and beyond.
 Colin, you rock!

-The Compact Inspired by Judith Levine’s book Not Buying It, My Year Without Shopping, a group in San Francisco took up the challenge and not buy for a year– and maybe more.
+The Compact Inspired by Judith Levine’s book, Not Buying It, My Year Without Shopping, a group in San Francisco took up the challenge not to buy for a year — and maybe more.
 This site is the original blog, with links to Compact discussion groups all over the country.

 A Declaration Of Independence From Overconsumption